ionic-enterprise/security-trifecta-angular/README.md

 ## Auth Guards

 An auth guard protects access to an application through a check that happens when visiting a route.
-In `auth-guard.service.ts` a check is made to whether a users is signed in using the service `authentication.service.ts`.
-You can see this applied to routes in `app-routing.module.ts`.
+In `auth.guard.ts` a check is made to whether a users is signed in using the service `authentication.service.ts`.
+You can see this applied to routes in `app.routes.ts`.

 ## Authentication Service

 The service `authentication.service.ts` uses Ionic Auth Connect by extending `IonicAuth` and customizing by:

 - Specifying what we want to do on a successful login and logout
 - Specifying the configuration of our OIDC provider (using the configuration from `environment.ts`)
 - Specifying a configuration of Auth Connect that uses Identity Vault to store the sensitive auth token